Extracting Similar Data: Using K-D Trees to Efficiently Locate Nearest Neighbors

 As an example, we use two datasets of size len(n) = 34378 and len(m) = 175434 .
 The aim is to find the nearest neighbor from n which corresponds to each element in m.
 Ignoring any actual distance calculations and sorting, the minimum complexity of this task is O(n*m).

-This means that for each value of m we must calculate the distance to each point in n as the bare minimum — giving us 6031070052 calculations.
-We then the sorting which at worst can also be O(n*n) and add any other calculation delays.
+This means that for each value of m we must calculate the distance to each point in n as the bare minimum —

 --